-- a) Inside: Weekly kiosk fees are based on the type of kiosk and the square footage for inside vendors.
-Use of electricity is extra.
+- a) Inside (non-permanent): Weekly kiosk fees are based on type of kiosk for inside vendors.
 Preference is given to full season vendors.
-There will be a 10% premium charge for occasional vendors. - b) Outside: Weekly kiosk fees are based on (10'X10') tent size.
+NEW RATE STRUCTURE: full season (\$50), partial season (\$55) min 10 weeks and occasional vendors (peak \$60 July-Aug & off-season \$55). - b) New Vendors: There will be a 10% premium charge for new vendors.
+If new vendors fulfill their full commitment term, they will qualify for a refund of the surcharge. - c) Outside: Weekly kiosk fees are based on (10'X10') tent size.
 The fees are \$35/week for full-season vendors and \$45/week for occasional vendors.
 Use of electricity is extra.

-REFER TO APPENDIX A - VENDOR FEE STRUCTURE DETAILS FOR 2023
+REFER TO APPENDIX A - VENDOR FEE STRUCTURE DETAILS FOR 2024